NVIDIA Image Scaling Tested

 How to Enable NIS

-3. You can now turn on Image Scaling from the Image Scaling section.
-Your screen will be blank for a second or two then comes back up.
+3. You can now turn on Image Scaling from the section with the same name.
+Your screen will be blank for a second or two, but not to worry – it will come back up shortly.

 How to Enable NIS